Intelligent-Instruments-Lab/iipyper/README.md

 For examples and tutorials of how to use `iipyper`, see our [examples repo](https://github.com/intelligent-instruments-lab/iil-examples) (TBC).

-`iipyper` is developed by the [Intelligent Instruments Lab](https://iil.is).
-Connect us via the links at the bottom of [this page](https://intelligent-instruments-lab.github.io/iipyper/).

 ## Install

 `iipyper` can be installed via [PyPI](https://pypi.org/project/iipyper):